shufisyahida/bugsnag-js/packages/react-native/UPGRADING.md

 + Bugsnag.start(this /* app context */, config);
 ```

+See the [Configuration Options for Android](https://docs.bugsnag.com/platforms/android/configuration-options/) for reference.

 #### JS

 As part of the `bugsnag-js monorepo`, the JS interface now looks the same as our JS notifier, and uses the same names and concepts as our other platforms.